Hepsiburada-Backend-Bootcamp/homework-2-alp-arslan-product-service/README.md

 3) Navigate to `ProductApi` and update the database
 - (Migration is included in the repo)
+- (Since temp data is handled badly, one has to comment out the AddDummyData method call from `Infrastructure.Context.ProductContext` constructor before creating a new migration or updating the database)

 ```bash
 dotnet ef database update
 ```

-4) You can access the admin panel by going to `localhost:5050`.
+4) You can access the postgresql admin panel by going to `localhost:5050`.
 Log in and add a new server connection with values:
 ```yml
 email: root@hepsinerede.com
 password: toor